One of the best (?) things about growing old is that you forget so many things that occurred earlier during your lifetime.

 Every leader, regardless of how large or small your team may be, plays a whole bunch of different roles.

 The guidance counselor.
 The teacher.
 The prison warden.
 Father confessor.
 The angel.
 The devil.
-The good guy.
-The bad guy.
+The good cop.
+The bad cop.

 But every role you play depends on how your team is performing, as a whole as well as individually.